 Initial Base Setup

-1. Centralized Infrastructure: Place essential infrastructure like drone hubs, power generators, and life support systems centrally to maximize efficiency.
+Centralized Infrastructure: Locate necessary infrastructure like drone hubs, power generators, and life support systems at a central point to get the most out of it in terms of efficiency.

-2. Proximity to Resources: Establish your initial base near abundant resource deposits to minimize transportation time and ensure a steady supply of materials.
+Proximity to Resources: Set up your initial base where resource deposits are plenty so that transportation time is reduced and there is a constant supply of materials.

 Dome Placement

-2. Expansion Planning: Plan for future expansion by leaving space for additional domes and infrastructure.
-Consider building tunnels to connect distant domes for efficient transportation.
+Expansion Planning: Plan for the future by leaving area for the additional domes and infrastructure.
+In addition, think about constructing tunnels to connect the more distant domes so as to facilitate the movement of people and resources.

 Transportation Networks